paciox/no-bs-ai-gateway/README.md

 # No-BS AI Gateway

-A single OpenAI-compatible endpoint that sits in front of multiple AI providers.
+A single OpenAI-compatible endpoint that sits in front of multiple AI providers — including native Anthropic support.
 One local URL for all your AI calls.
 No env vars, no magic routing, no "smart" fallbacks.
 You tell it which model to hit, it hits it.

 ---